alexjohnj/geographyas/_posts/population/2012-01-07-fertility-rates.md

 #### Religion

-- Islam and the Roman Catholic church oppose the use of birth control although this influence may lesson with economic development.
+- Islam and the Roman Catholic church oppose the use of birth control although this influence may lessen with economic development.
 - In many parts of the world religion/tradition demands high rates of reproduction.

 #### The Status of Women